-- Continue educating about competency & mental illness.
-Encourage lawyer to research the psychiatric background of their individual to direct to the right source and avoid long time incarceration and neglect with exacerbation of mental illness symptoms. - Incorporate the mental health crisis response needs of the Local Service Area (Bexar County) with existing coordination efforts such as the Southwest Texas Regional Advisory Committee which coordinates the County response to physical health care emergencies. - Continue to participate in Signify to track service utilization and verify impact on consumers' arrest or incarceration, or subsequent use of crisis services.
+County) with existing coordination efforts such as the Southwest Texas Regional Advisory Committee (STRAC), which coordinates the County response to physical health care emergencies.
+Continue to participate in Signify to track service utilization and verify impact on consumers' arrest or incarceration, or subsequent use of crisis services.
 Signify is a collaboration software platform that provides for process consistency while helping identify and solve barriers to care.
 Signify will link social, financial, and community resources with physicians and care professionals across systems to ensure consumers make successful transitions to recovery and wellness.
-Service providers also will be able to access a custom network of local resources and support services to help remove barriers and improve care. - Continue to educate existing programs and services, our criminal justice partners, the community, other medical providers, and those we serve about competency, mental illness, and access to treatment.
+Service providers also will be able to access a custom network of local resources and support services to help remove barriers and improve care.

+Continue to educate existing programs and services, our criminal justice partners, the community, other medical providers, and those we serve about competency, mental illness, and access to treatment. -- --
-Intercept 2: Post-Arrest: Initial Detention and Initial Hearings Components Current Activities ⊠ Staff at court to review cases for post-booking diversion Routine screening for mental illness and diversion eligibility Staff assigned to help defendants comply with conditions of diversion Staff at court who can authorize alternative services to incarceration Link to comprehensive services Potential individuals for outpatient, sobering/detox or Haven for Hope Dormitory Housing pilot program are screened and assessed at the Bexar County Magistrate Dept. by CHCS Clinical Practitioners for jail/magistrate diversion into mental health services or other diversions. □ Other: Screening for substance abuse Provide screening and assessment for referred probation, parole and pre-trial referrals in all

-Intercept 2: Post-Arrest: Initial Detention and Initial Hearings

-Components Current Activities

-settings as needed, including the Municipal

-Court.

-- With Senate Bill 292 funding the Center has assigned clinicians to the JIAA jail diversion program 24-7365, Bexar County will ensure that all consumers with screening results indicating possible SMI or COPSD who are eligible for a Personal Recognizance and Commercial Bonds are assessed and consumers' needs are rapidly identified and he or she is quickly filtered into CHCS services. - Continue to support the Magistrates Division to identify and divert individuals arrested for violations who have mental illnesses.
+Intercept 2: Post Arrest Current Programs and Initiatives: County(s) Plans for upcoming two years: Potential individuals for outpatient, sobering/detox or Haven for Hope Dormitory Housing pilot program are screened and assessed at the Bexar County Magistrate Dept. by CHCS clinicians for jail/magistrate diversion into mental health services or other diversions.
+Provide screening and assessment for referred probation, parole and pre-trial referrals in all settings as needed, including the Municipal Court. • Bexar With Senate Bill 292 funding The Center has assigned clinicians to the JIAA jail diversion program 24-7-365, Bexar County will ensure that all consumers with screening results indicating possible SMI or COPSD who are eligible for a Personal Recognizance and Commercial Bonds are assessed and consumers' needs are rapidly identified and he or she is quickly filtered into CHCS services.
+Continue to support the Magistrates Division to identify and divert individuals arrested for violations who have mental illnesses.